 The Adult Family Home Council is the exclusive representative of Adult Family Home Providers who receive Medicaid payments.
 The organization negotiates and enforces the Collective Bargaining Agreement, which is re-negotiated every two years, coinciding with the state’s budget biennium.

-- Variable rate increases averaging a 16% increase to base daily rates
+- Scheduled rate increases to the daily rates

 - Increases for specialty contract rates (ECS, SBS, PDN)